 My Thoughts On Wing Chun

 I find Wing Chun is a fascinating fighting system which is easy to pick up but difficult to master.
-The ability to defend oneself even against larger opponents utilising body mechanics, economy of motion, and inch power can be truly devastating.
+The ability to defend oneself even against larger opponents utilising body mechanics, the economy of motion, and inch power can be truly devastating.

 Every fight and every opponent is different, it is important to make sure you train hard and be open to varying training partners.
 I have found that since training opposite different people (and also against different styles), has really